 Shallow earthquakes usually break to the surface to create faults.
 Sometimes the blocks of rock on either side of a fault suddenly shift to a new position in just a few seconds.
 This sudden release of energy sends out waves, which are felt on the surface as an earthquake.
 The strength of the earthquake depends on the area of fault that has shifted and the amount of movement.
 A small area and small movement creates a small earthquake.

 The place where a fault ruptures is called the focus or origin, and the point directly above on the Earth’s surface is called the epicentre.
-The energy released by a fault movement radiates outwards as seismic waves, or shock waves.
+The pulse of energy released by a fault movement radiates outwards as seismic waves, or shock waves.

 Two types of seismic waves are created:

 The P-wave (primary or pressure wave) is a pulse of energy that travels quickly through the Earth and through liquids.
 It forces the ground to move backwards and forwards as it is compressed and expanded (similar to the way sound waves move through air).
 It is often heard rather than felt.